tobac-project/tobac/doc/merge_split.rst

 This submodule will label merged/split cells with a TRACK number in addition to its CELL number.

 Features, cells, and tracks are combined using parent/child nomenclature.
-(quick note on terms; “feature” is a detected object at a single time step. “cell” is a series of features linked together over multiple timesteps. "track" may be an individual cell or series of cells which have merged and/or split.)
+(quick note on terms; “feature” is a detected object at a single time step (see :doc:`feature_detection_overview`). “cell” is a series of features linked together over multiple timesteps (see :doc:`linking`). "track" may be an individual cell or series of cells which have merged and/or split.)

 Overview of the output dataframe from merge_split